 Step oneMake sure you’re in the right place

-Find out whether we’re the best organisation to contact about your concern.
+Find out whether we’re the best place to contact about your concern.

 Make sure you’re in the right place

-The Commissioner and our office can consider and investigate concerns about how the Australian Health Practitioner Regulation Agency (Ahpra) or a National Board have used personal information or breached a person's privacy.
+The Commissioner and our office can consider and investigate concerns about how the Australian Health Practitioner Regulation Agency (Ahpra), a National Board or an accreditation organisation, including a specialist medical college, have used personal information or breached a person's privacy.

-Our office can also consider complaints to the Ombudsman about how a matter was handled by Ahpra or a National Board.
+Our office can also consider complaints to the Ombudsman about how a matter was handled by Ahpra, a National Board or an accreditation organisation.
 Sometimes these complaints raise concerns that relate to a person's privacy.

 Learn more about other health complaints

-Make a formal complaint to Ahpra if you can
+Make a complaint to the organisation if you can

-This step gives Ahpra an opportunity to address your concerns before we become involved.
+This step gives the organisation the opportunity to address your concerns before we become involved.

-If Ahpra does not provide a timely response or if you believe the response is not satisfactory, please contact us.
+If the organisation does not provide a timely response or if you are unhappy with the response, you can make a complaint to us.

 Make a complaint to us